halseth/tapsim/examples/matt/coinpool/README.md

 Now we can simulate a UTXO that commits to this merkle root, and that way encode the current state of the coin pool.
-We'll assume the sum of the balances are sent to a taproot output encumbered by the tapscript in `script.txt`.
+We'll assume the sum of the balances are sent to a taproot output encumbered by the tapscript in [script.txt](script.txt).
 The keyspend path of the output will be a n-of-n multisig amongst the participants, but we'll ignore that for now.